-An Easy Care & Fun Plant: Myers Or Foxtail Fern
+Foxtail Fern: An Easy Care & Fun Plant

 Foxtail Fern, or Myers Fern, is an artsy plant with a sculptural feel.
 They're easy as can be to care for.
 See what they need.

-I learned this plant as Myers Fern.
+I typically call this plant the Myers Fern.
 If you prefer to call it Foxtail Fern, it’s all good.
 Regardless of what you call it, here I am in my back yard taking care:

 Here are some tidbits I’ve learned along the way about the Myers Fern & want to share with you: